On Termination of Polynomial Programs with Equality Conditions: Decidability of the termination problem

-\paragraph{Complexity of Algorithm~\ref{alg:NTIgb}:} There are $\hat{N}$ iterations of \textbf{while} loop in the execution.
-In the $n$-th iteration, there are at most $|B_{n+1}|$ polynomials to be added into $B$.
-Note that $|B_n|=O(2^{l^{n-1}})$.
-So, the time complexity is $O(2^{l^{\hat{N}}})$.
+\paragraph{Complexity of \cref{alg:NTIgb}} There are $\hat{N}$ iterations of the \textbf{while} loop during the execution.
+In the $n$-th iteration, there are at most $\abs{B_{n+1}}$ polynomials to be added into $B$.
+Note that $\abs{B_n}=O(2^{l^{n-1}})$.
+Thus, the time complexity is $O(2^{l^{\hat{N}}})$.

-\begin{rem}From the definitions, it is clear that the output $N$ of Algorithm~\ref{alg:NTI} is not greater than the output $\hat{N}$ of Algorithm~\ref{alg:NTIgb} for the same inputs.
-Moreover, we use the example below to show that $N$ may be different from $\hat{N}$.
+\begin{rem}It is clear by definition that, for the same input, the output $\hat{N}$ of \cref{alg:NTIgb} is at least the output $N$ of \cref{alg:NTI}.
+Moreover, the example below shows that $\hat{N}$ may be different from $N$: